Waking the trees. They are not morning people.

 From Mesozoic forests to Victorian dinner parties to suburban front gardens, the monkey puzzle has had quite the journey.
 And it's not done yet.

-Read the full story of these magnificent oddballsKnow someone who'd appreciate the world's most magnificently absurd trees?
+Read the full story of these magnificent oddballsKnow someone who'd want to help us map the world's most gloriously spiky trees?
 Share Monkey Puzzle Watch and help us build the definitive map of these prehistoric survivors.

 The Araucaria lineage dates back over 200 million years.
 Their relatives lived alongside dinosaurs, and now their descendants live next to wheelie bins.